 A virtual card exists only on a customer's mobile device, on the web, or in an email: it is not issued as a physical card.
-See the Digital Cards guide for information on setting up virtual card accounts.
+See Digital cards in the Choose a Card Strategy guide for information on setting up virtual card accounts.

 An account's status is designated by a single capital letter in the Galileo system.
 See the Account Statuses enumeration.